JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/getting_started.md

 //This line will add JJMasterData required services. builder.Services.AddJJMasterDataWeb();

+//It will use the required services. app.UseJJMasterDataWeb();

-//Add this line before specifing your default route.
-It will use the required services and add the RCL routes. app.UseJJMasterDataWeb();
+//Add this line before specifing default route. app.MapJJMasterData();
 ```

 ## 4. Navigate on Data Dictionary